xanxer6rB/forge-kasm/README.md

 The docker-compose file was built, ran/tested, and exported from a Zimaboard 832

 Has been tested on linux based systems so far.
+Having a windows based system with wsl enabled and docker installed on wsl may work as well.

 # Build and create kasmVNC container